Serving our wonderful customers and communities

-We want to share with you our Green Recovery initiatives which sets out our plans to enhance our regions environment and better serve our customers and communities.
+We are delighted to share with you our first dedicated Green Recovery report which provides an update on our progress to enhance our regions environment and better serve our customers and communities.

 Life beyond the pandemic

-In July, the government along with our regulators penned a letter to water companies inviting the water sector to play their part in the country’s Green Recovery from the Covid-19 pandemic.
+In July 2020, the government along with our regulators penned a letter to water companies inviting the water sector to play their part in the country’s Green Recovery from the COVID-19 pandemic.
 As a socially purposeful company, we were keen to get involved and recognised the role we can play in helping to meet the economic and social challenges that our country faces – so we started talking to our customers and got working on plans right away.

-In May, Ofwat published their draft decision which included £565m for Severn Trent, enabling us to deliver long-term, sustainable benefits for current and future generations in our region.
+In July this year, Ofwat published their final determination which included £566m for Severn Trent, enabling us to deliver long-term, sustainable benefits for current and future generations in our region.
 This includes improving the environment, creating over 2,500 jobs, enhancing our regions skills and ultimately, saving our customers money in the long term.
-Subject to the final decision which Ofwat will publish in July, the Green Recovery will enable Severn Trent to lead the way in a number of projects, many of which will be a first for the UK.
+The Green Recovery will enable Severn Trent to lead the way in a number of projects, many of which will be a first for the UK.